Most tax controversies arise as a result of tax assessments or reassessments.

 In 2020, the VAT administration registered 998 claims, where 304 related to claims against a VAT assessment and 694 were claims against administrative penalties.
-Within the same year, 41 claims were lodged in front of the civil counts against decisions from the VAT administration.
+Within the same year, 41 claims were lodged in front of the civil courts against decisions from the VAT administration.

 Statistics regarding the outcome of litigation procedures are not published in Luxembourg.

 When it comes to procedural matters, meeting the deadlines provided by the law remains one of the main considerations.
-Luxembourg being a global hub for international investments, investors are usually residing in foreign jurisdictions.
+With Luxembourg being a global hub for international investments, investors are usually residing in foreign jurisdictions.

 Given that the claims and the writs of summons must be sent via registered mail or bailiff to the respective courts or counterparties, postal delays should be taken into consideration for the meeting of deadlines.
 However, litigants residing in foreign jurisdictions may appoint local legal counsel in order to co-ordinate the litigation procedure.